 This project involved the construction of a new state of the art elementary school for a rural eastern Pennsylvania community.

-Program features included classrooms for kindergarten through 6th grade students, a combination gymnasium/cafeteria, a library, administrative space and exterior playground space.
+Program features included classrooms for kindergarten through 6th-grade students, a combination gymnasium and cafeteria, a library, administrative space, and exterior playground space.

 The project was notable for several reasons: